 - How to Purchase a Vehicle with Cash

 If you are financing your current vehicle, challenge this self-limiting belief and start saving cash.
 In the long run, buying a car with cash will not only keep you out of debt but allow you to save more money and Fill The Pig.

 SLB #3: I’m Just Not Very Good with Money

 Whoa!
 Don’t beat yourself up on this one.
-It’s not like they offered a class in personal finance in high school, or money management was a requirement to becoming a U.S Citizen.
+It’s not like they offered a class in personal finance in high school, or money management was a requirement to become a U.S Citizen.
 More often than not, wandering into debt is more a function of “we don’t know what we don’t know”, and less about not being very good with money.

 Fact – Debt is not a lifetime sentence.
 Anyone can learn about budgeting, using the Snowball Method to pay off debt or leverage the FTP Cash Ladder to save money.
 All it requires is a change in your beliefs about what you are capable of learning, some focus, and discipline.
 If you’re struggling with debt, get educated.

 Challenge Your Self-Limiting Beliefs About Money

 If you are feeling stuck in your financial situation, and want desperately to get out – challenge your beliefs about money.
 Self-limiting beliefs can impact every aspect of how we think about debt, saving cash, and the purchases we make.
 The key is to recognize how these beliefs influence your day to day decisions surrounding money and then changing the behaviors they create.